Yeshey/SignLanguageDetection_TenserFlow_RaspberryPi/README.md

 ## Setup

-- follow the `SignLanguageDetection.ipynb` file to setup, train and run the model
+- follow the `SignLanguageDetection.ipynb` file to setup, train and run/convert the model

 ## Notes